-- Proceeds from the sale of property totaled \$1,035,660 in 2020.
-The Corporation estimates that all properties sold to date are generating about \$1.5 million per year in property taxes. - The Land Bank's strategy of acquiring properties and marketing them for buyers to renovate is successfully leveraging private investment.
-Buyers who purchased properties in 2020 will invest approximately \$4.8 million in renovations.
-From 2012 to 2020, the Land Bank sold 958 properties, leveraging over \$33 million in private renovation investment.
+- Proceeds from the sale of property totaled \$1,330,596 in 2021.
+The Corporation estimates that all properties sold to date are generating about \$1.8 million per year in property taxes. - The Land Bank's strategy of acquiring properties and marketing them for buyers to renovate is successfully leveraging private investment.
+Buyers who purchased properties in 2021 will invest approximately \$16.5

-- During the 2020 fiscal year, the Corporation conducted 14 public meetings (many by video conference due to the COVID-19 pandemic).
-These included one (1) annual meeting, eleven (11) regular meetings of the Board of Directors, one (1) special meeting of the Board of Directors, and one (1) committee meeting. - An independent certified public accounting firm performs the annual financial audit of the Corporation.
-The report will be available after March 30, 2021 on the Land Bank website at: http://syracuselandbank.org/about/#public-reporting.
+- million in renovations.
+From 2012 to 2021, the Land Bank sold 1,134 properties, leveraging over \$46 million in private renovation investment.
+Of these properties sold, 395 are now owner-occupied. - During the 2021 fiscal year, the Corporation conducted 15 public meetings (many by video conference due to the COVID-19 pandemic); these included one (1) annual meeting, eleven (11) regular meetings of the Board of Directors, one (1) special meeting of the Board of Directors, and two (2) committee meetings. - An independent certified public accounting firm performs the annual financial audit of the Corporation.
+The report will be available after March 30, 2022 on the Land Bank website at: http://syracuselandbank.org/about/#public-reporting.